Privacy Policy Cookie Policy Terms and Conditions

 All you need to know about the Soca Valley

 This is how I learned about the Soca Valley: In 2017, after returning from my gap year and adjusting to being back home, I started working at a rafting center near my hometown.
 Working with the rafting guides was incredibly fun.
 One day, a coworker showed me a picture of the Soca River in Slovenia, and I immediately wanted to visit.
 Two years later, I finally made it to the Soca Valley as the first stop on my Balkan trip.
-Uncertain at first, the valley captivated me as the sun came out and the river appeared in its crystal blue waters, just like in the pictures.
+At first, I was uncertain, but the valley captivated me as the sun came out and I saw the river with its crystal blue waters, just as it appeared in the pictures.
 I extended my stay and hope to return one day.

 If you’re an outdoor adventure enthusiast, you definitely shouldn’t miss the Soca Valley, a remarkable region in Europe.
 So let’s get to the most important question: